 Prior to joining Columbia, Shenoda taught, conducted research and developed curriculum around issues of diversity, equity, and inclusion for more than a dozen years.
 He served as the inaugural assistant provost for Equity and Diversity and faculty member in the School of Critical Studies at CalArts.
 He taught for nearly a decade at San Francisco State University in the first College of Ethnic Studies in the nation.
 He is an award-winning writer and author and editor of several books.
 He also serves as a founding editor of the African Poetry Book Fund, an organization that promotes and advances the development of contemporary African poetics.
 The Fund partners with the University of Nebraska Press to publish a book series devoted to making African poetry more accessible to American readers.

 Shenoda earned an MFA in Creative Writing from the University of Arizona and a BA in English and a Minor in Writing from Oregon State University, with a concentration in American Literature/Creative Writing.

-Columbia College Chicago is a private, nonprofit college offering a distinctive curriculum that blends creative and media arts, liberal arts and business for 8,000 students in more than 100 undergraduate and graduate degree programs.
+Columbia College Chicago is a private, nonprofit college offering a distinctive curriculum that blends creative and media arts, liberal arts and business for more than 8,000 students in more than 100 undergraduate and graduate degree programs.
 Dedicated to academic excellence and long-term career success, Columbia College Chicago creates a dynamic, challenging and collaborative space for students who experience the world through a creative lens.
 For more information, visit www.colum.edu.